-Setting Explanation Auto check for new upgrades If you activate this, the system will automatically check for new upgrades.
+Setting Explanation Automatically check for new upgrades If you activate this, the system will automatically check for new upgrades.
 Auto download new upgrades when available This choice is only available if you have chosen to have the system automatically check for new upgrades.
 The system will install the updates as they are available.
 Auto install firmware on power down This choice is only available if you have chosen to have the system automatically check for new upgrades.
 The system will install the updates before the display powers off.
 Only download via WiFi This choice is only available if you have chosen to have the

-3 Settings Feature unlocks
+Feature unlocks 3 Settings

 Setting Explanation system automatically check for new upgrades.
 The system will download the updates only through a WiFi connection.
-Show support beta releases in list The system includes beta releases available for you to download.
+Show Support Beta Releases in List The system includes beta releases available for you to download.